Ernyoke/bsky-aws-blogs/infra/README.md

 # infra

-This is the infrastructure for the [AWS Community Builder Blogposts](https://bsky.app/profile/awscmblogposts.bsky.social) bot.
+This is the infrastructure for the [AWS Blogs on 🦋](https://bsky.app/profile/awsblogs.bsky.social) bot.

 ## Deployments Steps